 KSU’s Biochemistry degree program includes American Chemical Society (ACS)-approved course offerings, research and laboratory training, and concentration options in chemistry sub-specialties like forensics and pharmaceuticals.

 *Source: U.S. Dept. of Labor, Bureau of Labor Statistics, O*Net Online

-KSU is located in metro Atlanta, the headquarters for many national- and Georgia-based construction businesses.
+KSU is located in metro Atlanta, the headquarters for many national- and Georgia-based biochemical and biomedical industries.

 Further enhance your career and salary potential by earning a Chemical Sciences Master's degree at KSU.
-Learn the advanced skills needed for an executive role within the construction industry.
+Learn the advanced skills needed for an executive role within the biochemical and biomedical industries.

 - Research-based Initiatives – The program relies upon research-based initiatives, on-campus and externally, to help prepare you to be ready to enter into the workforce.
 As an undergraduate student, you have many opportunities to hone your research and presentation skills by participating in research work and competitive scholarship-awarding events like the Birla Carbon Scholars Program.

 - Networking and Engagement – You can make new industry connections with professionals and fellow biochemistry students through the many resources available at KSU.
 Opportunities include internships, career fairs, and joining on-campus organizations like Phi Lambda Upsilon, the chemistry and biochemistry honors society.

 Learn more about the Department of Chemistry and Biochemistry at the College of Science and Mathematics (CSM), or select a Biochemistry topic below: